A Survey on Session-based Recommender Systems: Related Work

 The variety of existing work on SBRSs can be generally categorized into three sub-areas fitting a unified categorization framework to reduce the aforementioned inconsistencies and confusion.
 According to the difference on the recommendation tasks, the sub-areas include \textit{next interaction recommendation}, \textit{next partial-session recommendation}, and \textit{next session recommendation}.
 Given the known part (i.e., happened interactions) of a session, next interaction recommendation aims to recommend the next possible interaction in the current session by mainly modeling intra-session dependencies.
 It is usually simplified to predict the next item to interact, e.g., a product to click or purchase.
-Given the known part of a session, next-partial session recommendation aims to recommend the subsequent interactions in the current session, e.g., all the subsequent products to purchase in a basket, by mainly modelling intra-session dependencies.
+Given the known part of a session, next-partial session recommendation aims to recommend all the remaining interactions to complete the current session, e.g., to predict all the subsequent items to complete a basket given the purchased items in it, by mainly modelling intra-session dependencies.
+Although less studied, this sub-area is even more practical in real-world cases since a user often does not interact with only one item in the next, but multiple items till she finish the whole session.
 Given the historical sessions, next session recommendation aims to recommend the next session, e.g., next basket, by mainly modeling inter-session dependencies.
 Sometimes, inter-session dependencies are also incorporated into the first two sub-areas to improve recommendation performance.
-A systematic comparison of these sub-areas is presented in Table \ref{tab:task}.
+A comparison of these sub-areas is presented in Table \ref{tab:task}. \begin{small}